mercedes-benz/acentrik/sdk/CONSUME_COMPUTE.md

 <br />

-## 3. ConsumerA sends his datatoken to the service
+## 3. ConsumerA pay datatoken for the service

 In the same python console: